List of One Life to Live characters introduced in the 1980s: Lee Halpern

 In April 2008, private nurse Janet Ketring appears in Llanview, helping Lee Ramsey care for a bedridden and amnesiac Marty Saybrooke.
 Ramsey is killed and Todd Manning secretly takes custody of Marty, who all of Llanview believes had been killed in an explosion in December 2007.
 Todd coerces Janet to continue tending to Marty under his employ.
 For the sum of $1 million, Janet also agrees to keep Marty's existence a secret.
 Neither Marty nor Janet are aware that Todd had raped Marty over a decade before.
 Seeking absolution for his crimes against Marty at any cost, Todd lies about their relationship as well as the existence of Marty's son.
 During a conversation with Todd, Janet reveals that she is estranged from her loved ones and claims she is "dead to them."
 Llanview Police Detective John McBain discovers that Janet is, in fact, Lee Halpern.
 He uses this information to try to pressure Janet into revealing that her mystery patient is, as he now suspects, the presumed-dead Marty.
 Janet is horrified to hear from John that Todd had raped Marty and is keeping her from her son.
 Janet confronts Todd, who also knows her true identity and threatens to expose her unless she continues to keep his secret.
 He soon forces her to assist him in his intended kidnapping of his unborn grandchild.
 Todd calls off the plan, but his mentally ill niece Jessica Buchanan switches her own stillborn baby girl with the new-born daughter of Todd's daughter Starr Manning.
 With Starr's baby believed dead, Janet leaves Llanview on November 11, 2008, but reappears on Renee Buchanan's doorstep on January 9, 2009, desperate for sanctuary.
 Janet fears prosecution and Todd's wrath, but soon agrees to cooperate with the authorities.
 Todd catches her wearing a wire, but Janet is kept in protective custody.
 Todd publishes an exposé on Janet in his newspaper, The Sun, to sabotage her credibility before the upcoming trial.
 Terrified that one of the people she had conned will come after her, Janet escapes police custody.
 Todd discovers Janet stabbed to death on his living room floor on January 30, 2009.
-Believing that Todd is innocent but realizing that he would be blamed, Téa confesses to the police that she had stabbed Janet in selfdefense, and Janet's body is taken away.
+Believing that Todd is innocent but realizing that he would be blamed, Téa confesses to the police that she had stabbed Janet in self defense, and Janet's body is taken away.
 Powell Lord III later confesses to the murder, as part of his plan to punish anyone who has hurt Marty and punish Todd.

 Andy Harrison

 Andrea "Andy" Harrison (formerly Guthrie and Vega) is a fictional character on the ABC Daytime soap opera One Life to Live.
-The role was originated by Bronwen Booth from October 5, 1989 through 1991.
+The role was originated by Bronwen Booth from October 5, 1989, through August 26, 1991.
 Wendee Pratt assumed the role upon its reappearance onscreen on September 13, 1994, playing the character through 1997.